danymat/INSAnonym-utils/docs/user-documentation-insanonym.md

 32  7   12  1   ...
 DEL DEL AAAC2
 ```

-- It is forbidden top change the number of lines and columns.
+- It is forbidden to change the number of lines and columns.
 Your submission is automatically randomized in the server.

 - With the previous point in mind, in order to delete lines, you can replace the id with `DEL` in the line.